unmtransinfo/CausalKnowledgeTrace/furtherAnalysis/MnButterflyBiasREADME.md

 - **Confounders**: Must be addressed through adjustment, restriction, or matching
 - **Mediators**: Should not be adjusted if estimating total causal effect; adjust only for direct effects
 - **Colliders**: Generally should not be adjusted unless part of M-bias structure

+### TODO
+Add sections for hybrid-type variables:
+- **Confounder/Mediators**: Also called confounders affected by prior treatment (CAPT[s])
+- **Confounder/Mediator/Colliders**: an inherently problematic bunch
+- **Mediator/Colliders**: --

+Process from the raw initial graph to get Precision Variables (PVs) and Instrumental Variables (IVs):
+- **Add in remove leaves code, etc. PRIOR to running identifiers for PVs and IVs:** PVs and IVs are removed in graph preprocessing

 ### Adjustment Set Selection